When you publish a book on Amazon KDP (Kindle Direct Publishing), you need to select seven KDP Kindle keywords.

 Using this technique is better than guessing, or worse, using single-word keywords.

 But there is a restriction of only ten suggestions at a time.
-There is also no information about how popular each suggestion is with Amazon readers.
+There is also no information about how popular each search term is with Amazon readers.

 If you want to dig deeper into what is popular with Amazon customers, you will need to use specialized software for the job.